Transistors

 LINQBOND™ DA-8030

-Single-component, silver-filled die-attach adhesive with high thermal/electrical conductivity; bonds well to metal and ceramic.
+Single-component, silver-filled die-attach adhesive with high thermal and electrical conductivity.

 LINQBOND DA-8030 TDS ↓